learn-tdd-in/learntdd.in/about.md

 permalink: /about/
 ---

 The goal of this site is to make it easy for anyone to learn Test-Driven Development in their framework of choice.
-The [classic](http://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) [works](http://www.informit.com/store/growing-object-oriented-software-guided-by-tests-9780321503626) on test-driven development are written in Java.
-This means that if you want to do Test-Driven Development from the start of using a new framework, you may need to learn:

-- The framework itself.
-- The language the framework is in.
-- Java.
-- The concepts of Test-Driven Development.
-- How to apply these concepts in the framework.

-That's a lot at once!
-But if someone can walk you through an example of test-driven development in the framework you're learning, that's a lot easier to get started.

-Learning TDD is great if you:
+This is great if you:

 - Are new to programming and want to learn good testing practices from the start.
+- Want to be able to easily try out TDD to see its value without having to learn a separate programming language.
-- Want to evaluate a framework to see how conducive it is to do TDD.
+- Want to evaluate a framework to see how conducive it is to TDD.
 - Want to learn best-practices for how to approach TDD in a framework.

 Sound good?
 Then [pick a framework](/) and let's get started!

+The [classic](http://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) [works](http://www.informit.com/store/growing-object-oriented-software-guided-by-tests-9780321503626) on test-driven development can't be surpassed when it comes to theory.
+But their examples are written in Java, which can make it difficult to figure out how to apply TDD to other languages and frameworks.
+Once you've seen TDD in action, you'll be ready to drill more into the theory.

 ## About Me